AKSW/docs.ontowiki.net/Navigation-Extension.md

 ## Configuration
 You can configure the Navigation Extension through the [Extension Configurator](Extension Configurator) or by manually editing its DOAP-File.

+_Note:_ currently this wiki page describes the configuration option using the INI-Syntax.
+This syntax is 1:1 mapped to the DOAP-Syntax so you might be ablte to figure out, how you have to write it in the DOAP-File.

 Here are some configuration keys and the description of there functionality:

 ### Sorting